xitrum-framework/xitrum/doc/deploy.rst

 .. image:: http://www.bdoubliees.com/journalspirou/sfigures6/schtroumpfs/s8.jpg

+Please see the SBT section.

+Using the the dist task as in the example, after running `sbt dist` you will have "dist" directory inside "target" directory.
+Its structure is typically:

 ::

   bin
-    runner.sh               <-- Script to start the web server config                    <-- Config files are outside .jar files, edit any time you want blog.properties             They are put in classpath by runner.sh logback.properties
+    runner.sh               <-- Script to start the web server config                    <-- Config files are outside .jar files, edit any time you want my_project.properties             They are put in classpath by runner.sh logback.properties
     xitrum.properties
     i18n